stodirascu/storyteller-brightcove-collector-swift/README.md

 To use the module, StorytellerSDK needs to be set to version `11.0.0` or higher.

-In the file where you setup the Storyteller SDK, import the added package, set up the module and set it on the `Storyteller` class:
+In the file where you setup the StorytellerSDK, import the added package, set up the module, and set it up as a `Storyteller` module:

 ```swift
 import StorytellerBrightcoveIntegration